iotacss/react-iotacss/README.md

 <P>Paragraph</P>
 ```

-**Note: H1 - H6 components do not provide any size.
+**Note: H1 - H6 and P components do not provide any size.
 They only use the related HTML tag.**

 ### Utilities